Jacob-Pickard/Quiz-App/README.md

 Completed
     - Features
+        [X] Enhancing the styling of the site.
+I feel that the styles are super underwhelming and bland.
+This feels like the biggest thing holding my website back.
+        [X] Update the website's colors/Background
         [X] Changed the name of the leaderboard to "My scores" as you cant compete against anyone but yourself without backend implementation
         [X] Add a date and time counter to the leaderboard to show your progression as you finish the quizzes.
 (Just log when the data is input)
         [X] Added a "Correct questions" tracker that displays when the quiz is complete and on the leaderboard.